Last Modified: 27 Nov 2012

 Our riverbank lodge stands amidst Caribbean rainforest where tonight you’ll fall asleep to the unearthly cry of the howler monkey, and wake in the morning to the screech of toucan and oropendula.

 This area has long been associated with the catching of turtle (tortuguero means turtle-catcher).
 The original indigenous inhabitants used turtles as a sustainable resource, but the arrival of Europeans led to major exploitation.
 Tortuguero National Park, established in 1970, is now home to 13 of Costa Rica’s 16 endangered mammals.
 Among them are manatee, ocelot and jaguar, as well as over 300 bird species.
 First and foremost, however, it is the nesting ground of the green turtle, which comes ashore between August and October to lay its eggs on the sandy beaches.
-Lesser numbers of the critically endangered hawksbill turtle, plus loggerhead, and giant leatherback turtle also nest within the park at different times of year.
+Lesser numbers of the critically endangered hawksbill turtle, plus loggerheads, and giant leatherback turtles also nest within the park at different times of year.

 We will go on excursions by boat and on foot, using the experienced eyes of the boatman or guide to maximise opportunities of spotting wildlife.